zylklab/alfresco-nagios/README.md

 - SOLR Health
 - SOLR indices size (for any core)

-### JMX information in Alfresco Community
+### JMX info in Alfresco Community

 With JMXProxy servlet, you may get JMX information about Garbage Collector, Memory, Threads or Operating System in your Tomcat instance.
 The essential info may be obtained from OOTB Support Tools webscripts too, but other important parameters from Operating System or Garbage Collector may be extracted this way.
 Please note that this JMX information is related to the default mbeans in a Tomcat container, and not related to the Alfresco JMX objects contained in Alfresco Enterprise (aka Alfresco Content Services).
 For illustrating this, we will monitor the number of opened file descriptors in the operating system.
 It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

+### JMX info in Alfresco Enterprise

+Alfresco Enterprise (aka Alfresco Content Services) provides custom mbeans via JMX, not available in Alfresco Community.
+A good example for getting monitor information via JMX (check_jmx) is given [here](https://github.com/toniblyx/alfresco-nagios-and-icinga-plugin).

-## Nagios-Icinga configuration for Alfresco CE
+## Nagios-Icinga configuration for Alfresco Community

-The files involved in Nagios/Icinga configuration are the following:
+The files involved in Nagios/Icinga configuration for Alfresco Community are the following:

 - hosts-alfresco.cfg (Alfresco hosts definition)
 - commands-ootb.cfg (Nagios commands)